ta3ag/lbd/docs/BackendTutorial/source/elf.rst

   Disassembly of section .text:error: no disassembler for target cpu0-unknown- unknown

-To support llvm-objdump, the following code added to Chapter10_1/.
+To support llvm-objdump, the following code added to Chapter10_1/ (the DecoderMethod for brtarget24 has been added in previous chapter).

 .. rubric:: lbdex/Chapter10_1/CMakeLists.txt
 .. code-block:: c++